Security

 What Is NOT Yet Implemented

-- Mutual TLS (mTLS) for node authentication — nodes authenticate via WebSocket message, not client certificates
+- Mutual TLS (mTLS) for node authentication — nodes authenticate via WebSocket message, not client certificates.

-- IP allowlisting for node connections — any IP can attempt to connect to
+- IP allowlisting for node connections.

 Recommendations for Production Deployment

--
+- Restrict

-Rotate secrets periodically — generate new
+- Rotate secrets periodically —

-Run as a non-root user — create a dedicated service account with minimal filesystem permissions.
+- Run as a non-root user — create a dedicated service account with minimal filesystem permissions.